ludeeus/container/README.md

 dotnet | This provides a minimalistic container for working with dotnet core. netdaemon | This provides a minimalistic container for working with netdaemon apps core.

+_You can add a `-x.x.x` postfix to each tag to specify the version._

 # Custom commands included